Resources

 Preparing Your Pet to Move

-If you’re more worried about moving your pet for your next PCS than you are about your household goods, you’re not alone.
-Military families love their animals and will go to extremes to ensure they’re well-cared for during a PCS.
-It doesn’t matter which way they make the move—cars or airplanes, it’s up to us to find the best overall solutions to keep all of our doggos, cats, birds, and guinea pigs (add your animal here) happy and safe.
+If you’re more worried about moving your pet for your next military relocation than you are about your household goods, you’re not alone.
+Military families love their animals and will go to extremes to ensure they’re well-cared for during a PCS move.
+It doesn’t matter which way they travel—cars or airplanes, it’s up to us to find the best overall solutions to keep all of our doggos, cats, birds, and guinea pigs (add your animal here) happy and safe.

-As soon as you get a solid idea you’re likely moving, it’s time to jump into information gathering mode.
-Waiting for hard orders wastes precious time you can’t get back, especially if you’re moving during the summer or overseas
+As soon as you get a solid idea that you’re moving, it’s time to jump into information-gathering mode.
+Waiting for hard orders wastes precious time you can’t get back, especially if your military move is during the summer or overseas

-Regardless of where you move, there are some general tasks you can knock out or research before the last minute.
-Of course, you will have to tackle other tasks last minute, so take care of the non-time-sensitive chores first.
-You’ll want to read about:
+Regardless of where you relocate, there are some general tasks you can knock out or research before the last minute.
+Of course, you must tackle other tasks at the last minute, so take care of the non-time-sensitive chores first.
+You’ll want to research:

 • Required quarantines and vaccinations in the receiving location